aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Dataset
      - The number of the dataset.

+   * - Camera
+     - The camera used for the simulation.

+   * - PSF
+     - The PSF used for the simulation.

    * - Molecules
      - The number of fluorophore molecules that activated during the simulation.